MicrosoftDocs/Viva/Viva/topics/set-up-topic-experiences.md

 search.appverid:
 - MET150
 ms.localizationpriority:  medium
-description: Learn how to set up Microsoft Viva Topics and manage your settings.
+description: Learn how to set up Topics and manage your settings.
 ---

-# Set up and manage Microsoft Viva Topics
+# Set up and manage Topics

 You can use the Microsoft 365 admin center to set up and configure [Topics](topic-experiences-overview.md).

 It is important to plan the best way to set up and configure topics in your environment.
-Be sure to read [Plan for Microsoft Viva Topics](plan-topic-experiences.md) before you begin the procedures in this article.
+Be sure to read [Plan for Topics](plan-topic-experiences.md) before you begin the procedures in this article.

-You must be [subscribed to Viva Topics](https://www.microsoft.com/microsoft-viva/topics) and be a global administrator, or both SharePoint administrator and groups administrator to access the Microsoft 365 admin center and set up Topics.
+You must be [subscribed to a Copilot or Viva license that includes Topics](https://www.microsoft.com/microsoft-viva/topics) and be a global administrator, or both SharePoint administrator and groups administrator to access the Microsoft 365 admin center and set up Topics.

 > [!IMPORTANT]
 > If you have configured SharePoint to [require managed devices](/sharepoint/control-access-from-unmanaged-devices), you must set up Topics from a managed device.